-The history of graduate studies at the University of Sharjah began with the establishment of the Center for Research and Studies in 1999, whereupon it offered the first graduate studies program in the field of Executive Business Administration in 2000.
+The history of graduate studies at the University of Sharjah began with the establishment of the Center for Research and Studies in 1999.
+Then, in 2000, the first graduate program (Master of Executive Business Administration) was offered.

-The College of Graduate Studies was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
-This vision calls for elevating the University of Sharjah as a leading institution of excellence in the fields of research, publishing research, and graduate studies programs.
+In 2006, the College of Graduate Studies was founded in order to promote and develop research as well as graduate studies at the University of Sharjah and realize the vision of its founder and president.
+The vision that calls for advancing the University of Sharjah as a pioneer institution of excellence in research, research publication, and graduate studies programs.

-1. Promote and publish research to enrich human knowledge in all areas by connecting graduate studies to specialized research.
+1. Promote and publish academic research to enrich knowledge in all areas by linking graduate studies with specialized research

-2. Highly prepare and qualify specialized scientists and professionals in the various theoretical and applied fields of knowledge required to implement comprehensive plans for development in the United Arab Emirates.
+2. Equip scholars and specialized professionals with various theory and applied fields of knowledge required to implement the comprehensive plans for development in the United Arab Emirates

-3. Encourage scientific capabilities to keep pace with rapid scientific and technical progress and promote innovation.
+3. Enhance academic capabilities to keep pace with the rapid scientific and technical progress and promote innovation

-4. Enable outstanding students holding undergraduate degrees to continue their graduate studies locally.
+4. Enable outstanding students to continue their graduate studies locally

-The University currently offers two higher diploma program, 30 master programs, and 13 Ph.D. programs distributed across 12 colleges.
-As a part of the 2020-2024 University Strategic Plan, future plans are underway to offer additional programs from departments with the resources necessary to realize the University's vision.
+The University currently offers fifteen Ph.D. programs, thirty-eight master programs, and two higher diploma programs.
+These programs are distributed over 12 colleges.
+As a part of the 2020-2024 University Strategic Plan, future plans to offer additional programs in the academic departments are being set as well as the resources needed for them in order to realize the University's vision regarding graduate studies.
 The work of the College of Graduate Studies is supported by an academic council, the Graduate Studies Council, which is chaired by the Vice-Chancellor for Research and Graduate Studies.
-The council represents all of the UOS colleges that have graduate programs.
-The council takes decisions and makes recommendations to ensure the development of these programs and their continued excellence.
+The Council represents all the University colleges' that offer graduate programs.
+It makes decisions and recommendations to ensure the development of these programs and their continued excellence.

-The College of Graduate Studies assumes the following responsibilities:
+The College of Graduate Studies is responsible for:

-5. Recommending the necessary regulations for organizing and developing the course of graduate studies.
+5. Recommending the implementation of any regulations needed for organizing and developing the graduate studies course.